citp/privacy-policy-historical/b/bi/bid/bidstart.com.md

 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 This may prevent you from taking full advantage of the website, and you will not be able to login to your account.

-## Links to other websites

-Our website may contain links to other websites of interest.
-However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
-Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
-You should exercise caution and look at the privacy statement applicable to the website in question.

 ## Controlling your personal information

 We will not sell, distribute or lease your personal information to third parties unless we have your permission or are required by law.
 We may use your personal information to send you promotional information about third parties which we think you may find interesting if you tell us that you wish this to happen.

-We use third-party advertising companies to serve ads when you visit our Website.
-These companies may use information (not including your name, address email address or telephone number) about your visits to this and other Web sites in order to provide advertisements about goods and services of interest to you.
-If you would like more information about this practice and to know your choices about not having this information used by these companies, [click here](http://www.networkadvertising.org/ "http://www.networkadvertising.org").

 You may request details of personal information which we hold about you under the Data Protection Act 1998.
 A small fee will be payable.
 If you would like a copy of the information held on you please write to us (see the Contact Us Page).

 If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible.
 We will promptly correct any information found to be incorrect.

+## Links to other websites

+Our website may contain links to other websites of interest.
+However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
+Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
+You should exercise caution and look at the privacy statement applicable to the website in question.

+We use third-party advertising companies to serve ads when you visit our Website.
+These companies may use information about your visits to this and other Web sites in order to provide advertisements about goods and services of interest to you.
+If you would like more information about this practice and to know your choices about not having this information used by these companies, [click here](http://www.networkadvertising.org/ "http://www.networkadvertising.org").
+Please note that this is in no way related to any information we collect from you.
+We do not share any of your personal information we collect with these companies.